What is bowel cancer?

 Inside your abdominal cavity is the long, tubular digestive tract.
-The second part of this tube -- the large intestine -- is composed of the colon, which stretches 120 cm to 180 cm (four to six feet), and the rectum, which is only 10 to 15 cm (four to six inches) long.
+The second part of this tube - the large intestine - is composed of the colon, which stretches 120 cm to 180 cm, and the rectum, which is only 10 to 15 cm long.

 The inner lining of this "colorectal tube" can be a fertile breeding ground for small tumours, called polyps.
 By the age of 60, an estimated 30-40% of people will have at least one adenomatous polyp - that is, a polyp with potential to become malignant, in their colon.
 Most bowel (or colorectal) cancers develop from polyps in the glandular tissue of the intestinal lining.